-Design and construct a circuit on your FPGA to read a 4-by-4 matrix keypad.
+Design and construct a circuit to read a 4-by-4 matrix keypad.
 Display the last two hexadecimal digits pressed on your dual seven-segment display, with the most recent entry appearing at the right.
-Each key press should be recorded exactly once, at the time the key is pressed, no matter how long or short a time the user holds the key down.
+Each key press should be recorded exactly once, at the time the key is depressed, no matter how long or short a time the user holds the key down.
 If multiple keys are pressed, the system can do anything graceful, but should not lock up.
-The seven-segment displays should not flicker and should be the same brightness regardless of how many segments are displayed.

-3 Discussion
+Discussion

-A matrix keypad has four rows and four columns, connected to 8 pins, as shown below for two different models.
+A matrix keypad has four rows and four columns, connected to 8 pins, as shown below.
 When you press a key, the corresponding row and column are connected.
-Check this with a multimeter to confirm your pinout.

-Figure 1: Keypad Pinouts
+Figure 3.1: Keypad Pinout